-LAN Switch 0A No FUNCTION COMMENTS COMMENTS • • Minimum interval between 01 to 0F (Hex), unit 2 s 0-3 sending This is the minimum interval between transmissions.
+LAN Switch 0A No FUNCTION COMMENTS 0-3 Minimum interval between accessing the server for sending 01 to 0F (Hex), unit 2 s This is the minimum interval between transmissions.
+4-7 E-mail transmission: Maximum number of sending attempts to the same destination 01 ~ 0F(Hex) times Interval between accessing server attempts while re-sending.

-LAN LAN Switch 0A

-No FUNCTION COMMENTS COMMENTS

-4-7 E-mail transmission: Maximum number of sending attempts to the same destination 01 ~ 15 (Hex) times Interval between accessing server attempts while re-sending.

-LAN Switch 0B] No FUNCTION COMMENTS 1 0 Acceptance of 8-bit text data (e-mail) without generating an error report 0: Enabled 1: Disabled 0: Japanese text is 8-bit.
+LAN Switch 0B 1 No FUNCTION COMMENTS Ĩ 0 Acceptance of 8-bit text data (e-mail) without generating an error report 0: Enabled 1: Disabled 0: Japanese text is 8-bit.
 If this is received by a non-Japanese system, it will appear as garbage, but no error will be generated.
-1: When the machine receives 8-bit text data, rejects the data and replies with an error email notification.
-1 Command time out for LAN Fax transmission 0: 30 second 1: 60 second If the AT command is not received from the PC application within this duration, the machine times out.
-2 LAST command sending to the POP server 0: Enabled 1: Disabled The LAST command is sent to the POP server by the machine during POP procedures.
+1: When the machine receives 8-bit text data, it rejects the data and replies with an error email notification.
+1 Command time out for LAN fax transmission 0: 30 seconds 1: 60 seconds If the data end AT command is not received from the PC application within this duration, the machine times out.
+Service Tables 2 LAST command sending to the POP server 0: Enabled 1: Disabled The LAST command is sent to the POP server by the machine during POP procedures.
 The reply from the server informs the machine which e-mail to start receiving from.
-If POP server responds abnormally, set the bit to 1.
-The machine will always receive from the first e-mail on the list in the server.
+If POP server responds abnormally, set the bit to 0: The machine will receive the most recent e- mail first.
+1. The machine will always receive from the first e-mail on the list in the server.
 This will be necessary if the POP server still contains old e- mail that cannot be deleted.
-Service Tables 3 Decipherment of e-mail described as Quoted-Printable 0: One-byte codes 1: Two-byte codes This bit is only effective if the encoding type is Quoted-Printable.
+3 Deciphering of e-mail described as Quoted-Printable 0: One-byte codes 1: Two-byte codes This bit is only effective if the encoding type is Quoted-Printable.
 When this bit is set to 0, the e-mail is deciphered as one-byte codes (suitable for some European non-ASCII characters).
 When this bit is set to 1, it is deciphered as Shift-JIS code (for Japanese text).
 If Japanese text is received with this bit at 0, it will be deciphered as one-byte code and will appear to be a string of non-ASCII European characters.
-4-7 Not used Do not change these settings.